apache/apisix-docker/README.md

     allow_admin:
       - 0.0.0.0/0  # Please set it to the subnet address you obtained.
                   # If not set, by default all IP access is allowed.
+    admin_key:
+      - name: "admin"
+# Please set this to a random 32 character alphanumeric.
+This is automatically set while using docker compose.
+#If not provided then apisix will autogenerate one and write it here.
+In that case, make sure that this is the only apisix instance using this config
+        role: admin
+        key: ''
   etcd:
     host:
       - "http://etcd:2379"